zelmasbahi/msid/src/en/about/faq.md

 All our teachers are:
 - ✅ **Native speakers** - Arabic mother tongue
 - ✅ **Academically qualified** - University degrees in specialization
-- ✅ **Ijazah holders** in Quran (for Quran teachers)
 - ✅ **Experienced** in online teaching
 - ✅ **Educationally trained** to work with different ages

-### Can I choose my teacher?

-Yes!
-We match you with a teacher based on:
-- Your preferences (male or female teacher)
-- Your level and goals
-- Time zone

-And you can request a change if needed.

 ---